-Grammarly is the writing application for someone who wants to check short pieces of writing for grammar and punctuation errors.
+Grammarly is a writing application for someone who wants to check short pieces of writing for grammar and punctuation errors.

 Price: Free plan available.
-Premium starts at $29.95/month containing advanced features like plagiarism checker, advanced suggestions, etc.
+Premium starts at $29.95/month, containing advanced features like a plagiarism checker, advanced suggestions, etc.

-Popular for grammar checking, Grammarly makes for a great writing app as well.
+Popular as a grammar checking software, Grammarly also makes for a great writing app.
 You can write within the app itself, set goals, check the readability of your document, improve the style, change the tone, etc. Grammarly provides great editing suggestions, vocabulary enhancement, and alternative word suggestions as well.